K1HT999/KThompsonCCRData/README.md

 Source table: [benchmark_summary.csv](assets/tables/benchmark_summary.csv)

 This investigation showed the viability of Crop Condition Reports in Corn futures trading intelligence.
 There are further applications to other crops and expanded datasets to continue testing.
+I will continue researching this specific channel in further iterations.
 This strategy will begin to be tracked live as of August 1st, 2026.

-Author: K. Thompson
+**Author**: K. Thompson
-Research Platform: ThomPlatz Research
+**Research Platform**: ThomPlatz Research
-Contact: thomplatzresearch@gmail.com
+**Contact**: thomplatzresearch@gmail.com